 Artificial Intelligence in the Business World

-Believe it or not, most people come face-to-face with artificial intelligence on a daily basis.
-When opening an app such as Facebook, a user may come across an ad for a store that they regularly shop at or a website they visit often.
+Believe it or not, most people interact with artificial intelligence on a daily basis.
+When opening an app such as Facebook, a user may encounter an ad for a store that they regularly shop at or a website they visit often.
 You may wonder, how does this app know about my preferences and specific places I shop?
 This is the work of artificial intelligence.

 Business Applications

-Artificial intelligence is already being utilized in a number of business applications such as data analytics and process automation.
-By using AI, businesses are able to streamline processes therefore increasing efficiency and customer satisfaction.
+Artificial intelligence is already being utilized in several business applications, such as data analytics and process automation.
+By using AI, businesses can streamline processes, increasing efficiency and customer satisfaction.

 Process automation is the backbone of every successful workplace.
-When applying AI to process automation, it allows administrative and financial tasks to become more efficient and effective.
+When applying AI to process automation allows administrative and financial tasks to become more efficient and effective.
 Artificial intelligence allows servers to act as humans by inputting and analyzing data at high speeds.
 Tasks such as transcribing calls and emails into client information become hassle-free with the use of AI.
-Other tasks such as processing and analyzing legal documents as well as editing billing failures can also be streamlined in the workplace.
+Other tasks, such as processing and analyzing legal documents as well as editing billing failures, can also be streamlined in the workplace.

 Another unique task AI can perform is providing consumer insight to companies.
-It can provide understanding about the likelihood of a consumer to purchase a certain product or service while personalizing digital ads to the consumer.
-When consumers are greeted with these personalized ads, artificial intelligence also allows for engagement with the consumer by offering features such as real-time customer service as well as the ability to answer frequently asked questions about the company.
+It can understand the likelihood of a consumer purchasing a certain product or service while personalizing digital ads to the consumer.
+When consumers are greeted with these personalized ads, artificial intelligence also allows for engagement with the consumer by offering features such as real-time customer service and the ability to answer frequently asked questions about the company.

 AI and Machine Learning Solutions for Healthcare

-While AI can help dramatically improve processes, create efficiencies and ultimately the patient experience, it’s critical the underlying data is well organized and understood.
-Implementing AI with uncleansed or poor-quality data, will lead to further challenges and actually create worse outcomes than before.
+While AI can help dramatically improve processes, create efficiencies, and ultimately the patient experience, it’s critical that the underlying data is well organized and understood.
+Implementing AI with uncleansed or poor-quality data will lead to further challenges and actually create worse outcomes than before.

-The lesson is to proceed cautiously, start with a pilot and validate the results before rolling out in mass scale.
-Having said that, artificial intelligence is the future of our workplace and provides applications to a number of industries.
+The lesson is to proceed cautiously, start with a pilot, and validate the results before rolling out on a mass scale.
+Having said that, artificial intelligence is the future of our workplace and has applications in several industries.